jeffThompson/CreativeProgramming1/Resources/Week09_Animation/README.md

 |---|---|
 Accent|An emphasis or “punch” at the beginning of a musical sound.
-Andante|Meaning a walking tempo or walking pace; a moderate speed. absolute music Music that is “free of” any explicit connection with words or specific meaning.
+Andante|Meaning a walking tempo or walking pace; a moderate speed.
 Accelerando|Getting gradually faster.
 Arpeggio|A chord whose pitches are sounded successively rather than simultaneously.
 Atonality|Avoidance of centering around a specified note or key area.